jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 ## Cloud Security Concerns
 How concerned are you about the security of public clouds?
+![Chart showing cloud security concerns]

-96% of organizations are moderately to extremely concerned about cloud security

-*   18% Extremely concerned
+96% of organizations are moderately to extremely concerned about cloud security 18% Extremely concerned
-*   41% Very concerned
+41% Very concerned
-*   37% Moderately concerned
+37% Moderately concerned
-*   3% Slightly concerned
+3% Slightly concerned
-*   1% Not at all concerned
+1% Not at all concerned

-*The chart accompanying this text is a pie chart showing the distribution of concern levels about public cloud security, with the largest slice representing "Very concerned" at 41%.*

 This sustained focus underscores the importance of continuous education in cloud security and the development of adaptive solutions capable of responding to the rapidly changing dynamics of multi-cloud environments and associated threats.
 Therefore, organizations must elevate cloud security as a strategic imperative, investing in robust protection mechanisms and ongoing training to ensure the integrity of their cloud operations.